 Dream shared, discussed and painted in a session as part of the multidisciplinary Dream Science Symposium, October 2018, at University of California Los Angeles http://thedreamscience.ucla.edu

-“All of a sudden, you know the feeling when you fall in a roller coaster, anti-gravity, you feel your body sort of lift up and you feel strange?
-I looked around me and everyone just started floating, feet slowly coming off ground.
-This was at a point in time where I felt sort of lucid, where you can sort of control your body in your dream, and the first thing you want to do when you feel lucid is you want to go fly around.
+Suddenly, it was like falling in a roller coaster, anti-gravity, where you feel your body lift up and feel strange.
+I looked around me and everyone started floating, their feet slowly coming off the ground.
+I then felt sort of lucid, where you can sort of control your body in your dream, and the first thing you want to do when you feel lucid is you want to fly around.
 I could control my movements.
 My friends could do the same.
 So everyone in the entire city, it was pretty crowded, started floating, slowly up, along with my friends.
 Some people were really scared and stopped, but I was thrilled with the fact that I could control everything now.

 “I’m in a building that’s big, made with blocks of stone.
 It feels like it’s hundreds of years old, I’m not sure how many stories it is but it’s feels like it’s almost a square.
 It’s like a museum, kind of dark and in shadow.
 There are windows on the far wall.
 It’s just a really thick stone wall, kind of grey.
 It’s open in the interior, like the Guggenheim in New York, but with square corners instead of round.
 The landings are all on the outside and it’s open down the middle so you could potentially see all the way to the bottom.
 I can’t see to the bottom as it’s murky down there.
 I’m walking down the corridor along the outside edge of the top floor, heading toward the staircase, I’m going to turn right and start heading down.
 But on my left is this tapestry that I would have just walked by except that, as I’m walking by it, it moves, or it’s folded or there’s some way that it gets my attention.
 From first glance it’s sort of nondescript, it’s faded, it doesn’t really stand out.
 But then it gets my attention, and I turn and look at it.
 The tapestry is quite big, maybe 15 feet high, bigger than me and 6-8 feet wide.
 It’s really, really old.
 Like one of those carpets that was bright red when it was made but has now faded to a pale orangey colour.
 And when I look at it, I don’t really see any detail, I can’t really tell what’s on it.
 But I think I see a tree, and in the dream I think, the tree of life.
 It might be like an oak tree, that kind of shape, it’s deciduous, fully leafed.
 And I get the sense there’s a river.
 And I also get a sense that it’s one of those tapestries where there’s a story or a myth being depicted.
 It was very detailed and densely woven.
 There’s so much in it, it feels like all of life is represented in it.
 The tapestry feels richly filled with people and animals and all kinds of symbols, it’s crowded with stuff.